 US stocks sink as investors fear a global slowdown

-NEW YORK (AP) — The stock market is slumping as investors worry that global economic growth is slowing.
+NEW YORK (AP) — U.S. stock indexes are falling as concerns mount that global economic growth is slowing.

 Industrial production in Germany, Europe’s largest economy, dropped the most in five years and the International Monetary Fund trimmed its outlook for global growth this year and next.